dlstreamer/dlstreamer/docs/source/dev_guide/converting_deepstream_to_dlstreamer.md

 output region of interests. `batch-size` was also added for consistency with what was removed above (the default value is 1 so it is not needed).
-We replaced `config-file-path` property with `model` and `model-proc` properties as described in "Configuring Model for Intel® DL Streamer" above.
+We replaced `config-file-path` property with `model` and `model-proc` properties as described in "Configuring Model for Deep Learning Streamer" above.

 ```shell
 filesrc location=input_file.mp4 ! decodebin3 ! \